DEUSYEET/SLAPP-EXPRESS-PART-2-Electric-boogaloo/README.md

-# SLAPP-EXPRESS-PART-2-Electric-boogaloo
+# The-Slapp-Express
-Code for the second part of Data Express in the class MTM282-SB
+This is the code for our Data Express assignment in MTM282